bgovha/Project-Nexus-ALX-ProDev-Backend/README.md

 - `/health/` — basic health check that returns a simple JSON payload to confirm the app is running.
 - CI — there is a GitHub Actions workflow in `.github/workflows/ci.yml` which runs tests on push/PR.

+## Troubleshooting /swagger/ 500 errors

+If you see an Internal Server Error (500) when opening `/swagger/` in a production-like environment (DEBUG=False), it is commonly caused by the staticfiles manifest missing required assets (e.g. drf-yasg's swagger-ui files).
+The manifest-backed storage will raise a ValueError if a template references a static path that isn't present in the manifest.

+Quick fixes:

+- Run collectstatic during your build/deploy (this project runs `python manage.py collectstatic --noinput` in `build.sh`) so the manifest includes `drf-yasg` assets.
+- Make sure `STATIC_ROOT` is set and writable by your deployment process.
+- For local development, enable DEBUG=True so the default staticfiles storage is used (or use the local server's static serving) — the settings already use the default storage in DEBUG to avoid this crash.

+If the problem persists after `collectstatic`, paste the deployment logs here and I can help locate which static asset is missing.

 ## Deploying to Railway

 If you're deploying to Railway, follow these exact settings to avoid the `chmod` wrapper issue and make sure the build script runs correctly: